harshita2201301024/obsidian/Untitled 1.md

 9. Look up for Model Type and Model in GPU Request
 10. API to submit GPU Request

-11. if Model type and Model are same
+11. if Model type and Model are same Model as a Service as GPU Request